surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ### Waveform Display

 The waveform display is based on the well-known oscilloscope plugin s(M)exoscope.
+Big thanks to [Bram@Smartelectronix](https://github.com/bdejong/smartelectronix) for open-sourcing this useful tool!
 It has four triggering modes:

 **Free mode** is the default, and means that the display never erases and immediately starts writing again at the left as soon as the waveform reaches the right side of the display area.